pmean/build-website/text/06/PharmaIqTalksPart2.md

 > > diversity and appease concerns about limitations of an individual
 > > database.
 >
-> Nawab Qizilbash from Oxon Clinical Epidemiology gave a talk, \"Signal
+> Nawab Qizilbash from Oxon Clinical Epidemiology gave a talk, "Signal
-> Matching: Managing and Monitoring Databases.\"
+> Matching: Managing and Monitoring Databases."
 >
 > > His outline covered the following topics: key factors in choosing a
 > > database, comparing accessible databases, matching signal types to